ibm-cloud-docs/vpc/ha-dr.md

 {: #ha-dr-vpc}

 All {{site.data.keyword.cloud}} general availability (GA) services have a Service Level Agreement of 99.99% availability.
-{{site.data.keyword.vpc_short}} is offered in Dallas, Toronto, Frankfurt, London, Madrid, Tokyo, Osaka, Sydney, Washington DC, and São Paulo.
+{{site.data.keyword.vpc_short}} is offered in Dallas, Toronto, Montreal, Frankfurt, London, Madrid, Tokyo, Osaka, Sydney, Washington DC, and São Paulo.
 Each location has three different zones for redundancy.
 {: shortdesc}

 For more information about the high